-Recognize the Causes
+Recognize the Issue

 Having a best friend, attending birthday parties and sleepovers are routine for a lot of children.
 One of the most critical developmental tasks for a middle schooler is to create lasting friendships.
 These skills predicts social skills that will be lifelong.